Storyblok Raises $80M Series C - Read News

 In the render() method we are going to load the blade in resources/views/components/common/header.blade.php via the view() helper: return view('components.common.header');

-Section titled The Header blade template The Header blade template
+The Header blade template

 In the file resources/views/components/common/header.blade.php already created in the Part 2 of the Laravel Ultimate Tutorial series, we can load dynamically the menu items thanks to the work made in the component class that filled the $headerMenu variable.
 The $headerMenu variable is an array, where we can find the menu items, and for each menu item, we can access the full_slug property for composing the destination URL and the name for the label of the link.